with external design partner

 The account tile shipped as a reusable component with variants for active, blocked, inactive, and selected states, and I updated the PIN pad and login flow to match.
 Everything was handed off with detailed iOS and Android specs — interaction details, edge-case documentation, responsive behaviour, and prototype flows developers could step through for every scenario.

-A login that puts every account in front of the user from the first second, on a product where logging into the right identity actually matters — and one that finally feels modern and platform-native rather than a legacy screen inside a new OS.
+Launching in 2026, the redesign puts every account in front of the user from the first second — on a product where logging into the right identity actually matters — and replaces a legacy screen with something that finally feels modern and platform-native.

 This is Phase 1 of a longer arc.
 Phase 2 (WLT-1231) introduces customisable account icons, so multi-account users can recognise accounts at a glance — moving the product from "functional" to genuinely personal.